Article Table Of Contents

 After getting knee deep in the Census's American Community Survey, we emerged with this set of cities in the Peace Garden State that have people climbing over each other to get in.

-If you happen to be a resident of Williston, you're probably not too surprised to find it on our list.
+What's the fastest growing city in North Dakota for 2020?
+Based on the most recent ACS data, Watford City ranks as the fastest growing city in North Dakota.
+If you happen to be a resident of Watford City, you're probably not too surprised to find it on our list.

-If you're surprised–and you're wondering why these places are kind of a big deal–keep reading.
-We'll tell you what makes each of these 10 places in North Dakota are growing like weeds–but first, a bit about our methodology.
+If you're surprised--and you're wondering why these places are kind of a big deal--keep reading.
+We'll tell you what makes each of these 10 places in North Dakota are growing like weeds.

-How We Measured The Fastest Growing Cities In Peace Garden State
+How We Measured The Fastest Growing Cities In the Peace Garden State for 2020